|

 theorists think it might be a variation of "dipping" the hides to make leather.

-Simpson - another Dabber - who used to run the family shoe shop in Beam Street,
+Simpson - another Dabber - used to run the family shoe shop in Beam Street.

-tells me his grandfather had a different theory.
-He says the name came not from
+told me his grandfather had a different theory.
+He said the name came not from

 the tanning industry but from shoe making.
 The uppers (the bits you polish) and